ezEngine/docs/docs/scenes/selection.md

 * Pressing `ESC` will clear the selection.

+## Select Transparent

+Press the `U` key to toggle whether transparent objects should be selectable.
+Disabling this can be very useful if you have large objects with special shaders, for instance to create atmospheric effects like volumetric lighting.
+Such shapes can prevent you from selecting anything else, even though they are mostly invisible.

 ## Selection Outline

 Selected objects are highlighted with a yellow outline, which is visible through walls.
 This outline can be toggled with the `S` key or the respective toolbar button.